• BUBBLES!!

 • Develop Motor Skills and Confidence

-Through activities like digging with shovels, nature walks, and hands-on crafts that encourage coordination, strength, and independence.
+Through activities like digging, nature walks, and hands-on nature crafts that help build coordination, strength, confidence, and independence.

 • Promote Emotional and Social Growth